nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
-* Edits the name and date-of-birth of the patient with NRIC S9758366N
+* Edits the name and date-of-birth of the patient with NRIC S9758366N.
   * `edit S9758366N n|Abraham Lee d|1997-10-28`
-* Edits the allergies of the patient with NRIC S9758366N where wheat and egg allergies are added and fish allergy is removed
+* Edits the allergies of the patient with NRIC S9758366N where wheat and egg allergies are added and fish allergy is removed.
   * `edit S9758366N al|wheat al|eggs rmal|fish`

 For more information on each individual parameter, click [here](#command-parameters-summary).